 The iRODS Consortium is looking for qualified, motivated candidates for a paid, full-time, remote, summer internship (probably three months, June-August).
-There is interesting work to be done in C++, Python, and Java.
+This summer, we're primarily focusing on C++.
 We have brainstormed five separate projects, each appropriate for a summer of focus.
 Each project is real work that we would like to have done and will be an important part of the iRODS ecosystem in the near future.

 This internship would provide experience with working in a production-quality software engineering environment with global reach, mentorship and periodic code reviews, direct feedback from community members, and a final presentation about the work and its impact.

 This internship is open to international students, but would require extra paperwork.
 A US Bank account is required for candidates not in the United States.